cutenode/libgfi/README.md

 log()
 ```
+The valid options available in sort and order can be found at [Github's documentation](https://developer.github.com/v3/search/#search-issues-and-pull-requests).
+Passing any of the allowed parameters as strings should work.

 Passing in GitHub credentials (see Octokit's [authentication documentation](https://octokit.github.io/rest.js/#authentication) for more details) for authentication to exponentially increase the rate limit: